Bank of England base rate guide

 The base rate is decided by the Monetary Policy Committee (MPC).
 The committee meets roughly every 6 weeks.

-It's next due to meet on March 26.
+It's next due to meet on 18 June and then after that on 6 August.

 The MPC changes the base rate to meet government targets to keep inflation low and stable.